Course Enrollment Now Open to Counties

 HB 1118 requires counties that apply for grants outlined in Government Code Chapter 772 on or after Sept.
 1, 2021, to submit with the grant application a written certification of the county’s compliance with the annual cybersecurity training.

 Counties that apply for and receive a grant outlined in this chapter on or after Sept.
-1, 2021, but have not complied with the cybersecurity training requirement will have to repay the grant to the state.
-Additionally, the county will be ineligible for another grant until the second anniversary of the date the local government is determined ineligible.
+1, 2021, but have not complied with the cybersecurity training requirement may be required to repay the grant to the state and may be considered ineligible for other grants.

 Questions?
 Contact TAC's Cybersecurity Training Support Team at SecurityTraining@county.org or (800) 456-5974.